threepears/utility-functions/README.md

 # Utility Functions

-A NSS classroom exercise to introduce Mocha and Chai testing suites
+A NSS classroom exercise to introduce Mocha and Chai testing suites.
+This project was never completed.

 ### Goal